kaltura/DeveloperPortalDocs/documentation/schedulingAPI.md

 ## Uploading a Recording to Kaltura

 When uploading a recording to Kaltura that's a result of a scheduled event, certain information from the event itself should be used.
 The partner ID must be used to create a KS for upload.
-In addition, the event includes the X-KALTURA-TEMPLATE-ENTRY-ID parameter that must be set during entry creation.
+In addition, the event includes the X-KALTURA-TEMPLATE-ENTRY-ID parameter that must be set during entry creation (see iCal parameters above).

 ### Via XML/CSV